Skip to main content

 Key Limitation

-• Because of open-label design, reporting of thrombotic and major bleeding events may have influenced treatment allocation.
+• Because of the open-label design, reporting of major bleeding and thrombotic events may have been influenced by the treatment allocation.

 Interpretation